prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 ^^^^^^^^^^^^^^

-If you are running Presto on Amazon EC2 using EMR or another facility, you can set ``hive.s3.use-instance-credentials`` to ``true`` and use IAM Roles for EC2 to govern access to S3.
-If this is the case, your EC2 instances will need to be assigned an IAM Role which grants appropriate access to the data stored in the S3 bucket(s) you wish to use.
+If you are running Presto on Amazon EC2 using EMR or another facility, it is recommended that you use IAM Roles for EC2 to govern access to S3.
+To enable this, your EC2 instances will need to be assigned an IAM Role which grants appropriate access to the data stored in the S3 bucket(s) you wish to use.
 It's also possible to configure an IAM role with ``hive.s3.iam-role`` that will be assumed for accessing any S3 bucket.
 This is much cleaner than setting AWS access and secret keys in the ``hive.s3.aws-access-key`` and ``hive.s3.aws-secret-key`` settings, and also allows EC2 to automatically rotate credentials on a regular basis without any additional work on your part.

+After the introduction of DefaultAWSCredentialsProviderChain, if neither IAM role nor IAM credentials are configured, instance credentials will be used as they are the last item in the DefaultAWSCredentialsProviderChain.

 Custom S3 Credentials Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^